sdingwan/tic-tac-toe-game/README.md

 🎮 **[Play the game live on GitHub Pages!](https://sdingwan.github.io/tic-tac-toe-game/)**

-The game is deployed and accessible online - no installation required!
+The game is deployed and accessible online.

 ## ✨ Features